pmndrs/react-three-fiber/readme.md

   material={new THEE.MeshBasicMaterial({ color: new THREE.Color('indianred'), transparent: true })} />
 ```

+#### Shortcuts and non-Object3D stow-away

-All properties that have a `.set()` method (THREE.Color/VectorX/Euler/Matrix, etc) can be given a shortcut.
-You can stow away non-Object3D primitives (THREE.Geometry/Material/etc) into the render tree so that they become managed and reactive.
+All properties that have a `.set()` method (colors, vectors, euler, matrix, etc) can be given a shortcut.
+You can stow away non-Object3D primitives (geometries, materials, etc) into the render tree so that they become managed and reactive.
 They take the same properties they normally would, constructor arguments are passed with `args`.
 If you give them a name they attach automatically to their parent.

+The following is the same as above, but it's leaner and critical properties aren't re-instanciated on every render.

 ```jsx
 <mesh visible userData={ test: "hello" } position={[1, 2, 3]} rotation={[0, 0, 0]}>